 Hannah was referred to our East Midlands talking therapy service; she had previously tried cognitive behavioural therapy (CBT) with a different provider, but it had not helped her in the way that she had hoped.
-This time, she was keen to try counselling.
+This time, she was keen to try counselling for depression.

 Hannah’s first contact with us was a telephone assessment: